 The Environmental Studies department is a strong advocate for sustainable use of campus and community resources.
-The program provides civic engagement opportunities that enable students and faculty to participate in work that supports sustainability initiatives in our community.
+The department provides civic engagement opportunities that enable students and faculty to participate in work that supports sustainability initiatives in our community.

 The State of Maine: An Environmental Assessment

 The State of Maine: An Environmental Assessment is an occasional series of reports written by senior environmental policy majors enrolled in the Environmental Policy Practicum in the Environmental Studies department at Colby College, Maine.
 These projects are carried out under the guidance of Philip Nyhus, Professor of Environmental Studies

 To see the web site and to read student papers, click here.